Aissac/radiant-custom-fields-extension/README.md

 The [Custom Fields Extension][cfe] has no dependencies, so all you have to do is install it:

-  git submodule add ..... repository ....
+  git submodule add .....
+GH repository ....

 Then run the migration and the update: